Testing & Placement

 -

-The English test consists of the following four sections, and students have 90 minutes to complete it:
+The English test consists of four sections:

-- A short language questionnaire (5 minutes)
+- A language survey (5 minutes)

 - An essay (20 minutes)